Dorr Rebellion: People's constitution

 In July, the Suffrage Party called for adult men to elect delegates the following month to a constitutional convention to be held in Providence.
-In theory, black men - whose voting rights had been revoked in 1822 - could vote in this election, but in practice they often were excluded.
+In theory, black men – whose voting rights had been revoked in 1822 – could vote in this election, but in practice they often were excluded.

 What became known as the People's Convention convened on 4 October, attracting little attention.
 The constitution the suffragists drafted introduced a bill of rights, separation of powers, the secret ballot, and new apportionment.
 While certain public offices were restricted to taxpayers, and only those who owned at least $150 in real estate could vote on issues related to municipal finance, it granted voting rights to all white adult males regardless of property ownership.

 Dorr, who headed the committee concerning elections, sought universal male suffrage, reading to the convention a petition given to him on behalf of the black community.
-The attempt to remove the word "white" was rejected 18 to 46 by the more pragmatic party members at the convention.
+The attempt to remove the word "white" was rejected 18 to 46.
 In response, the Rhode Island Anti-Slavery Society withdrew its support for the Suffrage Association, prompting suffrage advocates to disrupt the Society's meetings.
 Women, who had actively participated in the suffrage movement, were also denied the vote on a justification based "upon a just consideration of the best good of society including that of the sex itself."

 The people's constitution received widespread publicity, making front-page news throughout the state.
-By the time the landholder's convention (or freemen's convention) was held on November 1 1841, most freemen were already familiar with the competing document.
+By the time the landholder's convention (or freemen's convention) was held on November 1, 1841, most freemen were already familiar with the competing document.
 The constitution this convention drafted was very similar to the other one, introducing a bill of rights, separation of powers, removal of the freeman status, and even a fairer representative system than the other.
 However, it retained the same property qualifications for voting.